Contrasting PureCycle Technologies (PCT) & The Competition

-PureCycle Technologies (NYSE:PCT – Get Rating) is one of 20 public companies in the “Plastics materials & resins” industry, but how does it weigh in compared to its rivals?
-We will compare PureCycle Technologies to related companies based on the strength of its analyst recommendations, dividends, earnings, valuation, risk, profitability and institutional ownership.
+PureCycle Technologies (NYSE:PCT – Get Rating) is one of 20 public companies in the “Plastics materials & resins” industry, but how does it compare to its competitors?
+We will compare PureCycle Technologies to similar companies based on the strength of its analyst recommendations, institutional ownership, valuation, earnings, risk, profitability and dividends.

-This table compares PureCycle Technologies and its rivals gross revenue, earnings per share and valuation.
+This table compares PureCycle Technologies and its competitors revenue, earnings per share (EPS) and valuation.

 |Gross Revenue